 Assistant Professor of Voice

-She has performed throughout the United States with such companies as the New Orleans Opera, Sarasota Opera, Buffalo Opera, and San Francisco Opera's touring company, Western Opera Theater.
-Her roles have included Pamina and Papagena in Mozart’s Die Zauberflöte, Musetta in Puccini’s La Bohème, Violetta in Verdi’s La Traviata, the title role of Massenet’s Manon, Norina in Donizetti’s Don Pasquale, Micaëla and Frasquita in Bizet’s Carmen, the Sandman and Dew Fairy in Humperdinck's Hansel und Gretel, Tytania in Britten’s A Midsummer Night’s Dream, Antonia in Les Contes d’Hoffman, and Miss Silverpeal in Mozart’s The Impresario.
-She has been praised for her "sweet crisp voice enriched with a timbre capable of an impressive range of dynamics and emotions."
-Referring to Donizetti’s virtuosic demands, the Philadelphia Inquirer said that "Caluda managed these feats with power to spare.”
+A captivating performer, Ms. Caluda has performed throughout the United States with such companies as the New Orleans Opera, Sarasota Opera, Buffalo Opera, and San Francisco Opera's touring company, Western Opera Theater.
+Her operatic roles include Pamina and Papagena in Mozart’s Die Zauberflöte, Musetta in Puccini’s La Bohème, Violetta in Verdi’s La Traviata, the title role of Massenet’s Manon, Norina in Donizetti’s Don Pasquale, Micaëla and Frasquita in Bizet’s Carmen, Tytania in Britten’s A Midsummer Night’s Dream, Antonia in Offenbach’s Les Contes d’Hoffman, and Miss Silverpeal in Mozart’s The Impresario.
+Regarding her Norina, the Philadelphia Inquirer stated that she “…had a glowing sound.
+More impressive, though, were her accuracy and intonation.
+The bel canto style of Donizetti’s writing calls for trills, runs, and picking high notes out of nowhere.
+Caluda managed these feats with power to spare.”